Doctelligence/doctelligence.github.io/roadmap.md

 ## 👥 Community Engagement
 - 🏛️ Transition to community-based governance (non-coin based).
 - 💡 Establish grants and incubation programs for ecosystem projects.

+## 💰 Revenue Model
+- **🌐 Network Growth:** The revenue model focuses on expanding the network to generate revenue through network fees, which will be utilized for training.
+This sustainable approach ensures ongoing development and support for the DIN ecosystem.

 ## 🛠️ Real-world Applications
 - 📱 Foster development of DApps leveraging DIN for various industries.